-Description: Periodically throughout the semester, I will assign a reflection prompt and ask you to write a short paragraph in response.
-These prompts will ask you to think about how the material we have covered fits together and why it is important.
+Description: Periodically throughout the semester, I will assign a selection of self-reflection prompts and ask you to choose one and write a short paragraph (300-500 words) in response.
+These prompts will connect course themes about migration, mobility and immobility to your own learning and modern examples.